ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 3. Part of the malicious asserter's bond is awarded to the challenger, while the other part is burned.
 The burning prevents collusion among validators; if two validators collude to initiate bogus challenges, they will still forfeit a considerable chunk of the entire stake.

-4. Both parties (asserters and challengers) are required to respond to each other's actions within the specified time window.
-Failure to respond promptly causes the defaulting party to forfeit the challenge.
+4. Multi-round interactive proving requires both parties (the asserter and the challenger) to make moves within the specified time window.
+Failure to act before the deadline expires causes the defaulting party to forfeit the challenge.

 #### Why fraud proofs matter for optimistic rollups {#fraud-proof-benefits}